 In February 2012 the Ordnance Survey deduced Hessay as being at the geographical centre of Yorkshire, previously Cattal further to the west was believed to hold the claim.

 Today Hessay is a diverse mixture of old and new, with a population of over 300 living in around 100 residences.
 Whilst home to traditional and modern farming enterprises many of the family small farms that were once the hub of daily life of this rural idle have been developed in to Housing, with many residents now commuting to local towns and cities for their employment.

 The village is served by two churches: St John The Baptist Church, off New Road (Anglican), and Hessay Methodist Chapel on Main Street.

-The Churchyard of St Johns the Baptist, has a valuable wildlife habitat, with an exceptionally rich wild flower meadow of rare and valuable flora and fauna.
-Barn Owl Pelets can be found under a roosting spot.
+The Churchyard of St Johns the Baptist, has a valuable wildlife habitat, with an exceptionally rich wild flower meadow of rare and valuable flora and fauna which canals be seen in the adjoining field to the North.
+Barn Owl pellets can be found under a roosting spot.
 Swallows & House martins nest under the eaves.
 The Grasses and wildflowers in the churchyard include Spotted Orchids and Bee Orchids and others of scarcity, the habitat is a snapshot of what the surrounding fields would have looked like when the churchyard was enclosed and the church built as a daughter Church to All Saints Moor Monkton in the late 1800’s.
 The Trust for conservation volunteers organise an annual cut of the wildflowers and grasses in the Churchyard, distributing them throughout the City of York as wildflower Hay.